hunter4466/budget-app-ror-capstone/README.md

-# Recipe App
+# Rails Transactions app (ROR capstone)

-In this project we developed a Recipe App that allows people to create recipes, add food ingredients, generate a shopping list and make public recipies.
+In this project I developed a Transactions app,

 ## Screenshots